Sony A7R vs A6000

 So what conclusions can be drawn?
-Which of the two cameras – the Sony A7R or the Sony A6000 – has the upper hand?
+Is the Sony A7R better than the Sony A6000 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Sony Alpha A7R:

 - More detail: Offers more megapixels (36.2 vs 24MP) with a 23% higher linear resolution.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.